4m4n5/fifa18-stats-analysis/Untitled1.md

 This can be used to make smart & informed decisions about which player to pick for what position not just independently but relatively seeing rankings and consistency of choices across the board.
 This always gives a good idea of betting odds of a player to success when he is already playing at a certain position.</p>

 ### Are they really worth it?
 <p align='justify'>Players have two monetary attributes to them – Wage and Value.
 There is a large variation between the numbers both in terms of scale, delta difference, and consistency.
 We wanted to find out if the most valuable players are actually worth that much when to comes to wages.
 Also, we wanted to see if there is a common trend of players being value higher with comparison to their potential.We chose to present this using a multi axis chart combination chart because of different axis scales for `Overall Score + Potential (on primary y axis)`, `Value (secondary y axis)`, `Wage (Secondary 2 y axis)`.
-Stacked bar for `Score` and `Potential` because `Potential >= Overall` score so this will give us an idea of players performing to maximum potential and otherwise.
+Stacked bar for `Score` and `Potential` because `Potential >= Overall` score so this will give us an idea of players performing to maximum potential and otherwise.</p>

 ![Rating vs Age](worth.png)

-We found out that Neymar – the player with the highest value  lies in the lower wage category of Top 25 most valued players whereas Sanchez and S. Aguero have wages in Top 5 despite being ranked in the lower side of most valued players.
+<p align='justify'>We found out that Neymar – the player with the highest value  lies in the lower wage category of Top 25 most valued players whereas Sanchez and S. Aguero have wages in Top 5 despite being ranked in the lower side of most valued players.
 L. Messi, L. Suarez, and C. Ronaldo seem to be most consistent in both categories and have also performed to the best of their potential.
-P. Dybala and P. Pogba have the most difference between Potential and performance.
+P. Dybala and P. Pogba have the most difference between Potential and performance.</p>

-We discovered that wages and values do not necessarily correlate with each other in a direct sense, the next step of further improvement would be to find out the factors that affect the value and wage and wages of a player and their corresponding significance (coefficients).</p>
+<p align='justify'>We discovered that wages and values do not necessarily correlate with each other in a direct sense, the next step of further improvement would be to find out the factors that affect the value and wage and wages of a player and their corresponding significance (coefficients).</p>

 ### Correlation between player attributes